allthroughthenight/allthroughthenight.github.io/_posts/2022-01-03-what-i-played-this-year.md

 title: "What I Played This Year"
 ---

-This year I focused on completing all my open world games, along with the games that are more like interactive experiences that you can finish in one day.
+This year I focused on completing most of my open world games, along with the games that are more like interactive experiences that you can finish in one day.
 I also played a lot of free games from Epic Games that worked on my Home Theater PC, so I was able to play away from my desktop computer.

 # Games